kdavila/lecturemath/ACCESS2021_release/README.md

 The config file [config/FCN_LectureNet.conf](https://github.com/kdavila/lecturemath/blob/master/ACCESS2021_release/configs/FCN_LectureNet.conf) stores all parameters needed for these scripts.

 The **lecuture_data** folder includes default directories for (pre)training input data and saving outputs of the framework.
 In addition, **db_LectureMath.xml** contains the meta data of all 34 videos in LectureMath dataset, and **video_edited_gt_34.json** includes the binary annotation about unedited / edited videos in LectureMath dataset.

+In addition, the *LectureMath annotations* used in IEEE Access paper and the *trained model* of FCN-LectureNet can be downloaded in [Data Release](#data-release).

-### News (Updated: 01/07/2022):
+### News:
+- The annotations and trained model are now accessible in [Data Release](#data-release).
+(Updated: 03/14/2022)
-The code and data for our paper have been made available here.
+- The code and data for our paper have been made available here.
+(Updated: 01/07/2022)

 ## FCN-LectureNet Training